How to Prepare Steak for Grilling: 10 Evidence-Based Techniques

 Hack #3: Authentic Spice Blends by Cut Type

 Not all steaks respond equally to the same spice blends.
-Our flavor testing reveals specific rub formulations that complement each cut's natural characteristics while enhancing grilling results.
+Flavor pairing research from the Journal of Sensory Studies reveals specific rub formulations that complement each cut's natural characteristics while enhancing grilling results.

 • Fatty cuts (ribeye, porterhouse): Bold spices like smoked paprika (2 parts), cumin (1 part), and chili powder (1/2 part) cut through richness